In this post, you’ll see:

 Go to tweetdelete.net.

 Provide your Twitter account login credentials.
-Hit “Authorize app” button.
+Hit the “Authorize app” button.

 Hit “Likes” at the top.